Wearable art: Materials and Shapes

-While wearable art may use any materials or shapes that is worn, and an there are trends in the techniques and types of pieces produced due to their affordances for artists.
+While wearable art may use any materials or shapes that are worn, there are trends in the techniques and types of pieces produced due to their affordances for artists.

 Materials

 Fibers

 Crochet, embroidery, knitting, lace, quilting and felting are all commonly found in wearable art pieces.
 Crochet remained a homemaker's art until the late 1960s, as new artists began experimenting with free-handed crochet.
 This practice allowed artists to work in any shape and employ the use of colors freely, without the guidance of a pattern.
 The work of Janet Lipkin in the 1970s and 1980s is a good example of this technique.
 Machine knitting, because it enabled the rapid creation of complex knitted designs, was similarly popular as exemplified by the work of Susanna Lewis.

 Electronics

 As wearable computing technology develops, increasingly miniaturized and stylized equipment is starting to blend with wearable art esthetics.
 Low-power mobile computing allows light-emitting and color-changing flexible materials and high-tech fabrics to be used in complex and subtle ways.
 Some practitioners of the Steampunk movement have produced elaborate costumes and accessories which incorporate a pseudo-Victorian style with modern technology and materials.